GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

   </dependencies>
 ```

-In the example above, since the BOM manages library versions, the
+In this example, since the BOM manages library versions, the
 version of the google-cloud-storage artifact is omitted.

 See the "Choosing BOMs" section below if you need to import more than one BOM.

 ### Gradle

-Gradle automatically selects the highest version in the dependency
-tree of any given dependency.
+Gradle automatically selects the highest version of any given
+dependency in the dependency tree.

 #### Import BOMs to ensure your dependencies are consistent

-It is possible to accidentally use versions of different artifacts
-from a library from different releases and experience a dependency
+When a library publishes multiple artifacts, using different versions
-conflict.
-To fix this problem, you can import a BOM in Gradle to force
+for different artifacts may cause dependency conflicts.
+To fix this
+problem, you can import a BOM to force consistent versions, as long as
-consistent versions, as long as you are using at least Gradle 4.6.
+you are using at least Gradle 4.6.
+To do this:

-In order to make use of a BOM, do the following:

-- Gradle 4.x (4.6+):
+- If you are using Gradle 4.x (4.6+):
   - Add the following to your `settings.gradle`: `enableFeaturePreview('IMPROVED_POM_SUPPORT')`
 - Add a dependency on the BOM for the library you depend on
 - Remove the version from the dependency declarations of the artifacts in that library